Interoception is known as the eighth sense. What is it and how does it affect the occupation of kids?

 - Does your child have difficulty telling when she’s full?
 She may also ‘stuff’ food into her mouth and not realize it.

 - Does your son struggle to feel emotions and feelings?

 - Does your child get injured often and not know it?
 OR Avoid injury or seem afraid to move?

-Emotions are such an important part of social interaction.
 Many children with special needs struggle with emotional awareness.
-Interoception also involves understanding the ‘feelings’ that you’re having.
-So, if you feel angry, your face may feel hot and your heart may beat fast.
+Yet, we expect them to learn to ‘read’ others’ emotions.
+This is an unrealistic expectation because they need to understand their own feelings first!
+If you feel angry, your face may feel hot and you may sweat.
 What do you feel if you’re afraid?

 Here’s an earlier blog post: 5 Facts About INTEROCEPTION.

 There are so many ideas and things you can do at home and with your students (and yourself too) to learn about interoception.
 Body scans, adorable character friends, and fun activities are all in my new INTEROCEPTION book……..Sensing My World from the INSIDE OUT from Amazon.